xlin1106/mhist/README.md

 It is recommended to create a conda environment to set up all the packages and dependencies in one location.

+### Dataset
+This code follows the dataset of images provided by the [BMIRDS Datasets](https://bmirds.github.io/MHIST/).
+This dataset should include 3,152 colorectal polyp images and an annotations.csv.

 ## **Usage**
 To run the program, use the train.py script.
 Please take a look at the model.py script to see what models you can choose from.